scottdj92/Alexa-CCTV/README.md

 ## Steps to recreate
 1. First, set up your docker image.
 I used Nginx, which supports RTMP and HTTP requests.

-2. Mount your local volume to the docker instance and make sure nginx is configired to serve `index.html` as the root.
+2. Mount your local volume to the docker instance and make sure nginx is configured to serve `index.html` as the root.
 This will also solve any port issues.

 3. Do dev work.